SeattleTestbed/docs/Continuous-Integration-for-the-Team.md

 1. (optional)	Add [AppVeyor Build Status Badges](http://www.appveyor.com/docs/status-badges) to your readme file on GitHub

 ###Tips:
-- Once you the config files in your repo/branch, you only have to commit and push a change to trigger building and testing
+- Once you have the config files in your repo/branch, you only have to commit and push a change to trigger building and testing
-- To avoid a specific commit automatically triggering a new build, add ``[ci skip]'' to your commit message
+- To avoid a specific commit automatically triggering building and testing, add ``[ci skip]'' to your commit message

 <a name="further" />